Bilal Lashari

-Bilal Lashari is a Pakistani filmmaker, cinematographer, screenwriter and occasional actor.
-He made his directorial debut with Waar (2013), which at the time of release became Pakistan's highest-grossing film (currently 13th highest).
+Bilal Lashari (born 4 August 1981) is a Pakistani filmmaker, cinematographer, screenwriter and occasional actor.
+He made his directorial debut with Waar (2013), which at the time of its release became Pakistan's highest-grossing film (13th highest as of February 2026).
 His next feature The Legend of Maula Jatt (2022) was a remake of the 1979 film Maula Jatt.
 The film broke box office records and became Pakistan's highest grossing film.
 Lashari won awards in four categories at the ARY Film Awards 2014 for his directorial debut.
 In 2024, he was awarded with the President's Sitara-i-Imtiaz for his contribution towards the Pakistani cinema.

 Early life and education

 Bilal Lashari was born into a Baloch family.
 His father, Kamran Lashari, is a retired senior Pakistani bureaucrat who served as a Federal Secretary and did a lot in cultural preservation in Lahore, while his paternal grandfather was a landlord, lawyer and poet.
 His younger brother, Rohail Lashari, an MBA graduate from HEC Paris, was the lead vocalist and rhythm guitarist for the Lahore-based band Jhol (2010-2015) and was "in charge" of the seventh season of Coke Studio Pakistan, while his other younger brother, Omar Lashari, is a Cornell-educated financial analyst.

 Lashari grew up in Pakistan, attending local schools.
 He went to the United States of America for college, studying at the Academy of Art University in San Francisco, California, where he earned a Bachelor of Fine Arts (BFA) in Motion Pictures and Television in 2008.